Budapest in January: Weather & 13 Best Things to Do (2026)

 Budapest is one of the most beautiful cities in Europe.
 It has iconic architecture, and there is also the River Danube, which makes the city beautiful at any time of the year.

-What is special about Budapest in January is that you can see all the historic sites and attractions in snow with not many tourists around.
+What is special about Budapest in January is that you may get to see all the historic sites and attractions in snow with less tourists around.

 Some of the most famous places to visit in Budapest are the Fisherman’s Bastion, Buda Castle, Parliament, Heroes’ Square and the St. Stephen’s Basilica.